Interview with Danny Howells (2009)

-As is customary, everyone’s making their end of year lists – what’s stood out for you as your personal favourite moments of this year?
+As is customary, everyone’s making their end of year lists - what’s stood out for you as your personal favorite moments of this year?

 There was another incredible weekend in Japan which I loved, two amazing gigs at Panorama Bar in Berlin, a gig in Beirut which knocked my socks off, and most recently a party in Pristina which I won’t forget.
 As far as home territory goes, Dig Deeper moved to the intimate Notting Hill Arts Club which is something I’m really looking forward to developing next year, and of course, the Bedrock night at matter was incredible!

 What are your plans for next year, as a DJ and label boss?